serene-wozniak/terraform-module-network/README.md

 # giffgaff AWS Networking Module

+This repsitory contains a tool to extract the IDs of network infrastrcuture from giffgaff AWS accounts into a terraform s3 backend, so that they can be referenced by other terraform modules.

 THe AWS Accounts at giffgaff are set up by the DES team in a standard format:

 One VPC, connected via site to site VPN.
 6 Subnets, in two availbility zones: